 Interactive Metronome may be used as part of a therapy plan for an initial diagnosis, but it also may be beneficial as a “second chance” program for those who are years past their illness or injury.

-Good Shepherd’s speech-language pathologists (SLPs), occupational therapists (OTs), occupational therapy assistants (COTAs), physical therapists (PTs) and physical therapy assistants (PTAs) are specially certified to use Interactive Metronome in the therapy setting.
+Good Shepherd’s occupational therapists (OTs), speech-language pathologists (SLPs), physical therapists (PTs) and physical therapist assistants (PTAs) are specially certified to use Interactive Metronome in this therapy setting.

 Patients who may benefit from Interactive Metronome include those with the following diagnoses: